-- a) symptomatic control with medication; - b) ambulatory repeated pleural aspiration; - c) in-patient chest drain and talc pleurodesis; - d) home-based indwelling pleural catheter. - British Thoracic Society (BTS) guidelines recommend that for malignant pleural effusion (MPE) "decisions on the best treatment modality should be based on patient choice" 1. - In our trust this information was given to patients in an unstructured verbal context, with variation between each practitioner.
+- symptomatic control with medication; a) - ambulatory repeated pleural aspiration; b) - in-patient chest drain and talc pleurodesis; c) - home-based indwelling pleural catheter. - British Thoracic Society (BTS) guidelines recommend that for malignant pleural effusion (MPE) "decisions on the best treatment modality should be based on patient choice" 1. - In our trust this information was given to patients in an unstructured verbal context, with variation between each practitioner.